pi-hole/docs/docs/database/ftl.md

 7 | Blocked | &#x274C; | By upstream server (`0.0.0.0` or `::`)
 8 | Blocked | &#x274C; | By upstream server (`NXDOMAIN` with `RA` bit unset)

-### Example for interaction with the queries database
+### Example for interaction with the long-term query database
 In addition to the interactions the Pi-hole database API offers, you can also run your own SQL commands against the database.
 If you want to obtain the three most queries domains for all time, you could use
 ```
-sqlite3 "/etc/pihole/pihole-FTL.db" "SELECT domain,count(domain) FROM queries WHERE (STATUS == 2 OR STATUS == 3) GROUP by domain order by count(domain) desc limit 3"
+sqlite3 "/etc/pihole/pihole-FTL.db" "SELECT domain,count(domain) FROM queries WHERE (STATUS == 2 OR STATUS == 3) GROUP BY domain ORDER BY count(domain) DESC LIMIT 3"
 ```
 which would return something like
 ```